Stuycs-K/finalprojectapcs-5-turakulov-alisherjon-zhang-jeffery/README.md

 -  Hold X to skip the intermission

 Cheatcodes:
-- I to toggle invulernability
+- I to toggle invulnerability/invincibility
 -  Q and E to increase/decrease the current wave
--  U to incrmeent currency
+-  U to increment currency